Agent Class — Deep Dive¶

 tool_node_name (str | None)¶

-Reference an existing ToolNode by name in the graph.
-This is useful when you want to share a ToolNode between multiple nodes.
+Reference an existing ToolNode by its node name in the graph.
+Useful when sharing tools across agents:

 graph = StateGraph()